Search

 Rankine is a now rarely used temperature scale named after the Scottish engineer and physicist William John Macquorn Rankine, who proposed it in 1859.

-The symbol is °R (note that this symbol is also used to stand for the Rømer and Réaumur scales).
+The symbol is usually given as °R, but since this may lead to confusion with the Rømer or Réaumur scales, °Ra is to be preferred.
 Like kelvin, Rankine zero is absolute zero, but Fahrenheit degrees are used.
-As a result, a difference of 1°R is equal to a difference of 1°F, but 0°R is −459.67°F.
+As a result, a difference of 1 °Ra is equal to a difference of 1 °F, but 0 °Ra is −459.67 °F.

 See also